Code-Institute-Submissions/milestone-project-79/README.md

 ### Testing Scenarios

 1. Search Bar
-    * Click on search bar
+    * Click on search bar.
-    * Submit empty search bar to return error message - "Please enter your ingredients above!"
+    * Submit empty search bar to return error message - "Please enter your ingredients above!".
-    * Enter an ingredient that doesn not exist to return error message - "We can't find what you're looking for!"
+    * Enter an ingredient that doesn not exist to return error message - "We can't find what you're looking for!".
-    * Enter ingredient or ingredients list and press either the enter key or click on the search button to return recipes
+    * Enter ingredient or ingredients list and press either the enter key or click on the search button to return recipes.

 2. Pagination buttons
-    * Search for recipe
+    * Search for recipe.
-    * Click on disbaled Prev button - no action
+    * Click on disbaled Prev button - no action.
     * Click on enabled Next button - moves to page 2, page 3 etc.
     * Search for a recipe list with fewer results - click to page where there is less than 10 results (indicating the last of the data), click on Next button - no action.

 3. Page links
-    * Click on a page link to go to specific page section by IDE
+    * Click on a page link to go to specific page section by id.
-    * Page scrolls to appropriate section
+    * Page scrolls to appropriate section.

 4. Contact form
-    * Go to "Contact" section
+    * Go to "Contact" section.
-    * Try to submit empty form and required message appears
+    * Try to submit empty form and required message appears.
-    * Try to submit incomplete form and required message appears
+    * Try to submit incomplete form and required message appears.
-    * Try to submit form with invalid email address based on input pattern and message appears
+    * Try to submit form with invalid email address based on input pattern and message appears.
-    * Enter all fields correctly and upon clicking submit, the page refreshed (A submission message is a feature left to implement)
+    * Enter all fields correctly and upon clicking submit, the page refreshed (A submission message is a feature left to implement).

 ### Other Bugs and Problems